 What does it take to make a first-class camp clinician?

-Those who run camps who select only their top 10 officials to do all the teaching are probably making a mistake.
+Camp directors that pick only their top 10 officials to do all the teaching are probably making a mistake.
 Mastery of a skill is not all it takes to teach a skill.
 If that were the case, the best math students would make the best math teachers and the best writers would make the best English teachers.
 A number of us with memories of less-than-stellar college professors have evidence that is not true.
 In fact, sports demonstrate clearly there’s not much correlation between success as a player and a coach.
 Hall of Famers such as Bart Starr, Magic Johnson, Ted Williams and Tony Perez never saw success coaching their sports.

 June Courteau, retired Division I women’s basketball official who was a mainstay in NCAA tournaments, recalls her own high school coaching experience and suggests that talent might even be a handicap to teaching.